desserdmi/olfactory_bulb/README.md

 ## Current state:

- - collecting and arranging the data
+ - development of 3D  model of the olfactory bulbs and fe
- - creating of working platform
+ - development of feature selection algorithm
- - literature review to improve methods

 <br><br><br><br><br>